 Our guidance has been drawn up in conjunction with external stakeholders including mental health charities and those who work with vulnerable customers.
 They have all been very positive about the steps HMRC has taken in recognising the difficulties that vulnerable customers, particularly those with mental health issues, experience when dealing with debt.

 The Vulnerable Customer Team’s own experience of dealing with vulnerable customers has shown that the most important thing we can do is make sure that we ask the right questions and get as much information from the customer about their condition and understand how it affects their ability to pay.
 With some customers we may only get limited opportunity to speak to them as their condition may make them less likely to engage with us.

 Where possible all of the questions in this guidance need to be asked to enable us to make the right decisions and treat people in the appropriate way.
 Some areas of questioning, such as those regarding treatment may not appear that relevant at first, but in some cases the side affects from the treatment may be the cause of the customer’s difficulties as opposed to the condition itself.
 This information can be important in deciding the best way forward.

 One of the hardest parts of dealing with a vulnerable customer is getting them to engage with us, so when we do make contact we need to obtain as much information as possible as we may not get a second chance to speak to them again.

-For guidance on how to deal with this type of call, see DMBM585185 - Pre-enforcement: consider the defaulter: customers with mental health issues.
+For guidance on how to deal with this type of call, see DMBM585185 - Pre-enforcement: consider the defaulter: customers with health issues.

 Where appropriate, seek support from your line management whilst handling this type of call.